Drekith/Dashboard/README.md

 ## Styling and UI customization

 - Use the **Gauge style** dropdown in the header to swap between the built-in palettes (neo, contrast, mono) without restarting the app.
-- The assist sidebar now focuses on navigation, ambient temperature, battery, and indicator/door status chips, removing unused mock items like radio and drive mode.
+- The assist sidebar now focuses on navigation, ambient temperature, battery, and indicator/door status chips, removing unused mock items like radio, drive mode, and altitude displays.
+- Open the **Settings** tab to confirm which data providers are active and flip the layout to swap gauge order.
+- Use the **Theme Editor** tab to pick custom colors (track, glow, accent, accent alt, text), name the palette, and apply it live to both gauges.
+Custom palettes are added to the style dropdown for reuse.